OpenFogStack/FReD/README.md

 Some last words, keep pull requests small (not 100 files changed etc :D), so they are easier to review and rather create a lot of pull requests than one big

+## Debugging

+It is possible to debug nodeB of the 3NodeTest:

+- Create some breakpoints
+- Run the configuration "3NodeTest: Run Tests & Debug nodeB (start "Debug nodeB" immediately after!)" (equals to `make debug-nodeB` in 3NodeTest)
+- Run the configuration "Debug nodeB"

 ## Using the DynamoDB Backend

 To use the DynamoDB storage backend, a table must already exist in DynamoDB.